-Parents should inform us of their child's medical condition in the medical history form they complete when the girl joins Francis Holland.
+Parents should inform the Schools of their child's medical condition when completing the medical history form when their daughter joins Francis Holland Schools.
 If a condition develops later, the parents should notify us as soon as possible.
 There are a few pupils who have potentially serious medical conditions e.g. asthma, diabetes, epilepsy, and allergies.
 Teaching staff will be made aware of the names and medical concerns of any such pupil.